MicrosoftDocs/azure-devops-docs/docs/work/_shared/open-queries.md

 If it is your first time opening the hub, the page opens to **Favorites** which lists all queries you have favorited.
 Otherwise, you can click **All** to view all queries you've defined and shared queries defined for the team project.

 > [!TIP]
 > Queries you or your team have favorited show up on the **Favorites** page.
-Queries you have favorited along with other objects also appear on your Account hub page.
+Queries you have favorited along with other objects also appear on your Project page.
 To learn more, see [Set personal or team favorites](/vsts/project/navigation/set-favorites).

 ::: moniker-end